alvendarthy/hashtable/README.md

 } hash_key_t;
 ```

-You can add more structure if you want.
+You can add more structures if you want.
 This object acts as the KEY in the hash table.

-As I'm no sure the real type of keys, so you have to specify your own hash function, turn the key object into a hash code that will be very important later HASH MAP.
+As I'm no sure the real type of keys, so you have to specify your own hash function, turn the key object into a hash code that will be very important for later HASH MAPPING.

 ## what's the data?
-almost same as the key object, you can attach any pointer to hash_data_t->ptr_t.
+almost same as the key object, you can attach any pointer to hash_data_t->ptr_t for much rich and personalized data.

 ## why you should specify your own hash function and key compare function?
 Just because they are unions, I've no idea about how to get the hash code and how to compare them.